 The Community-Based Research program focuses on examining social and psychological factors that influence the health and health behaviors of people living with HIV and populations at high risk of HIV infection.
 Our research focuses particularly on the experiences of HIV-positive people of color and young Black and Latino gay and bisexual men.
 Study findings are used to develop new services, improve existing ones, and highlight trends in the field.
 Topics explored in our research include: sexual risk behavior; interpersonal communication about sexuality; HIV/AIDS treatment education; substance use; social and cultural factors shaping HIV risk for gay men of color; health disparities; and social stigma and discrimination.
 For more information about Community-Based Research at APLA, please visit our overview page.

 This is an unpaid internship that would involve working on multiple APLA research projects.
-Interns may participate in scheduling or conducting interviews, tracking participants, qualitative data analysis, collaborative team meetings, entering survey data, searching research literature, and assisting with preparation of grant proposals, as well as materials for presentation and publication.
+Interns may participate in scheduling or conducting interviews, qualitative data analysis, collaborative team meetings, entering survey data, searching research literature, and assisting with preparation of grant proposals, as well as materials for presentation and publication.
 Other activities might involve screening participants or doing outreach at community venues, including nighttime outreach at gay-identified bars and clubs.
 Interns in our program are active team members involved in many aspects of the research projects, and expected to contribute independently and creatively to the research process.
 Self-motivated interns typically develop many new skills during the program, along with a hands-on understanding of community-based research.

 This is a good opportunity for someone who is considering a career in research or medicine, or who is interested in sociological and psychological perspectives on HIV and the experiences of people living with HIV or Black and Latino young gay and bisexual men.
 An ideal candidate would have strong writing skills, as well as some knowledge of research methods.
 Equally important is experience in or eagerness to learn about recruitment methods, writing about qualitative research findings, qualitative analysis procedures, and guidelines to protect study respondents’ confidentiality and welfare.
 We particularly encourage candidates who have experience with diverse populations, such as ethnic minority, HIV-positive, or LGBT individuals.

-APLA’s gap year research internship is a yearlong program for students who will have completed a BA or BS and are considering graduate studies leading to a PhD or MD.
-Gap year interns work 30-40 hours per week on a range of different projects over the course of their year at APLA.
+APLA’s gap year research internship is a yearlong program for students who have completed a BA or BS and are considering graduate studies leading to a PhD or MD.
+Gap year interns work 24-32 hours per week on a range of different projects over the course of their year at APLA.
 They obtain extensive training in research planning, recruitment, interviewing, analysis, and writing, while taking on progressively more challenging responsibilities over the course of the year.
 Many of our gap year interns have chosen this internship to help them explore whether a career in research is right for them, while adding a unique set of experiences to their graduate school applications.

 “The AIDS Project Los Angeles gap year internship is an incredible opportunity to get hands-on exposure to the field before pursuing higher education in medicine, public health, psychology, or sociology.
 There are several ongoing research projects I work on that are unique and in different stages of completion, which gives me the chance to tackle diverse research challenges and goals.
 As an integral part of the research team, I feel that my contributions are meaningful and impactful, and I am given the independence to practice and refine my own skills of writing and analyzing scientific information.
 Additionally, my supervisors are great mentors and teachers who are invested in my growth and do so much to provide me an incredible educational experience.
 Most importantly, working with HIV care and prevention has shown me the important intersection between medicine, society, and culture.
 Having this broader perspective on what factors go into the health of a person has undoubtedly better prepared me for medical school and a career in medicine.”